darisees/aws-lambda-error-monitoring/scripts/README.md

 - Ensure the correct IAM role permissions are assigned to Lambda.

 ## Contribution
-Feel free to contribute by improving the playbooks, adding new automation features, or optimizing configurations.
+Feel free to contribute by improving the scripts, adding new automation features, or optimizing configurations.